In Exercises 5–16, use the listed paired sample data, and assume ... | Channels for Pearson+

 1

-Step 1: Calculate the differences between the heights of presidents and their main opponents for each pair.
-For example, for the first pair, the difference is 185 - 171 = 14 cm.
-Repeat this for all pairs in the dataset.
+Step 1: Calculate the differences between the paired weights for September and April.
+For each pair, subtract the September weight from the April weight to find the difference (April - September).

-Step 2: Compute the mean of the differences obtained in Step 1.
-This involves summing all the differences and dividing by the number of pairs.
+Step 2: Compute the mean of the differences.
+Add all the differences together and divide by the number of pairs to find the average difference.

 Verified video answer for a similar problem: